Tour de France TV channel, highlights and how to watch every stage online

 In all, the peloton will cover 3,492km (2,170 miles) across 21 days of racing.
 Stage 3 (Piacenza to Turin) is the longest stage at 229km (142 miles), while the 133 km (83 miles) route on Stage 20 (Nice to Col de La Couillole) is the shortest road stage.
 There are two individual time trials: Stage 7 is 25km (16 miles), and the final stage from Monaco to Nice will be contested over 34km (21 miles).

-There are set to be four main contenders for general classification victory, though each of the quartet arrives with significant questions about their readiness for the year’s second Grand Tour.
-Defending champion Jonas Vingegaard (Visma-Lease a Bike) will seek a three-peat but has not raced since sustaining a broken collarborne and other injuries in a serious crash at the Tour of the Basque Country in April.
+Tadej Pogacar (UAE Team Emirates) is poised to land a famous Giro-Tour double having secured the maglia rosa in Italy earlier this year — no male rider has won both races in a single season this century.

-Primoz Roglic (Bora-Hansgrohe) and Remco Evenepoel (Soudal-QuickStep) were also injured in the incident, though the pair returned to racing at the recent Criterium du Dauphine as Roglic took overall victory.
+The Slovenian has beaten off competition from defending champion Jonas Vingegaard (Visma-Lease a Bike) to deny the Dane a three-peat despite a gutsy effort after sustaining a broken collarborne and other injuries in a serious crash at the Tour of the Basque Country in April.

-Tadej Pogacar (UAE Team Emirates) meanwhile enters attempting a Giro-Tour double having secured the maglia rosa in Italy earlier this year — no male rider has won both races in a single season this century.
+Primoz Roglic (Bora-Hansgrohe) and Remco Evenepoel (Soudal-QuickStep) were also contenders from the outset, but Pogacar’s historic performance has seen him separate himself from his rivals.

 We may earn commission from some of the links in this article, but we never allow this to influence our content.
 This revenue helps to fund journalism across The Independent.